 The market is also full of options for a quick lunch: cakes and coffee, Bratwurst, or what I like to do: buy flatbread and a couple of cream cheese spreads to dip it in at the Turkish stall!

-It is always best to visit sooner rather than later- most stalls start packing at around 13:00.
+It is always best to visit sooner rather than later- depending on the weather, most stalls start packing at around 13:00.